interTwin-eu/itwinai/README.md

 > recommend using it in order to not fill up your `.cache` directory.

 ##### Installation using `uv.lock`

-The `uv.lock` file provides more information about the exact versions of the libraries that are used and thus could be better to install from.
-If you have `uv` installed, all you need to do is `uv sync` and it will match your `.venv` directory.
-If you have installed new packages and wish to update the `uv.lock` file, you can do so with `uv lock`.
+The `uv.lock` file provides more precise information about the versions of the libraries that are used and thus could be better to install from.
+If you have `uv` installed, all you need to do is `uv sync` and it will make your `.venv` directory match the spec in the `uv.lock` file.
+If you want to add new packages to the `uv.lock` file, you can do so with the `uv lock` command.

 > [!WARNING]
 > Even if you have a venv activated while running `uv sync`, the packages will not